Child Care Program Office

 Eligibility is also based on your family size and your gross income (before taxes).

-Depending on your family’s monthly income, you may be responsible to contribute toward your child care costs.
+Depending on your family’s size and monthly income, you will be responsible to contribute toward your child care costs.
 The contribution is the amount you are required toward your child care costs each month regardless of how many children are in care or the number of hours they are in care.

 However, you will still be responsible for any costs your child care provider charges over the state rate, or for any care used outside of authorized timeframes.